belexos/hookney/README.md

 Hookney
 =======

-`Hookney` is a helper around self-referencing JSON objects for Node.js and the Browser.
+`Hookney` is a helper around self-referencing JSON objects for Node.js and the browser.
 `Hookney` supports reading from and writing to files.
 JSON files may contain comments.
 This makes `Hookney` ideal for handling configuration files.